octobercms/docs/setup-configuration.md

     'edgeUpdates' => false,

 > **Note:** For plugin developers we recommend enabling **Test updates** for your plugins listed on the marketplace, via the Plugin Settings page.

+> **Note:** If using [Composer](../console/commands#console-install-composer) to manage updates, then replace the default OctoberCMS requirements in your `composer.json` file with the following in order to download updates directly from the develop branch.

+    "october/rain": "dev-develop as 1.0",
+    "october/system": "dev-develop",
+    "october/backend": "dev-develop",
+    "october/cms": "dev-develop",
+    "laravel/framework": "5.5.*@dev",

 <a name="public-folder"></a>
 ### Using a public folder